GRVYDEV/Project-Lightspeed/README.md

 This project is still very much a work in progress and a lot of improvements will be made to the deployment process.
 If something is unclear or you are stuck there are two main ways you can get help.

 1. [Discord](https://discord.gg/UpQZANPYmZ) - this is the quickest and easiest way I will be able to help you through some deployment issues.
-2. [Create and Issue](https://github.com/GRVYDEV/Project-Lightspeed/issues) - this is another way you can bring attention to something that you want fixed.
+2. [Create an Issue](https://github.com/GRVYDEV/Project-Lightspeed/issues) - this is another way you can bring attention to something that you want fixed.

 <!-- ROADMAP -->